-In accordance with State Statutes 118.15 and 118.16 and School Board Policy, all children between six (6) and eighteen (18) years of age must attend school.
+Each student has the responsibility to attend school regularly and to report to school on time.
+This is in accordance with State Statutes 118.15 and 118.16 and School Board Policy, all children between six (6) and eighteen (18) years of age must attend school.
 All students are required to be in their scheduled classes/activities each period.
 Students missing any or all of a school day without acceptable parent or guardian permission will be considered unexcused or truant.